 - Companies say that tackling bribery and corruption in their global operations is one of their biggest challenges.

-- Thomson Reuters has detailed the steps required to implement a successful anti-corruption compliance program.
+- We have detailed the steps required to implement a successful anti-corruption compliance program.

 - A third party risk assessment should involve constant monitoring and input, as a company’s risk profile can change at any point in time.

 With a surprising 92 percent of respondents to our recent True Cost of Financial Crime survey saying that they viewed bribery and corruption as a common practice, it’s clear that alarm bells should be ringing for regulators and legislators across the globe.

 According to the report, an estimated US$309 billion is lost in turnover to bribery and corruption each year.
 That’s bigger than the $239 billion lost to fraud and $267 billion for money laundering.

 In contrast, it is encouraging that 94 percent believe that tackling bribery and corruption throughout their global operations is important, and one of the two areas that companies find the most challenging.

 However, it is an area that most companies have said they find challenging to prevent in their global operations.
 This makes it essential that they identify ways to get a clearer picture of their risks.

 In a separate third party risk survey conducted in late 2017, we asked which top three regulations had the most impact on a company’s operations.